-Insects are collected from traps at mixed loblolly pine stands in Talladega National Forest in west-central Alabama.
-Pitfall , panel and flight intercept traps are used at all subplots to collect a representative sample of insects (Fig. 2).
-Insects are collected biweekly, sorted, and identified (Fig. 3).
+Insects will be collected from traps at mixed loblolly pine stands in Talladega National Forest in west-central Alabama.
+Pitfall , panel and flight intercept traps will be used at all subplots to collect as representative a sample of insects as possible (Fig. 2).
+Insects are collected biweekly, sorted and identified (Fig. 3).
 Insect numbers will be used as an indication of forest health.
 Traps were installed March 2008.

 FIGURE 2.
-Research plot at Oakmulgee Ranger District, Talladega National Forest, AL. All three trap types visable in photograph.
+Research plot at Oakmulgee Ranger District, Talladega National Forest, AL. All three trap types visable

-FIGURE 3.
-Insect identifications made at Forest Heath Dynamics Laboratory, Auburn University, Auburn AL
+Dynamics Laboratory, Auburn University, Auburn AL

-Crown ratings, resin volume, and five-and-ten-year growth rate measurements were collected in 2008 and will be sampled in 2009 and 2010.
-These measurements give a representation of tree vigor before and after the treatment.
-We predict that trees that have faster growth rates, fuller crowns, and greater resin production will be associated with lower insect totals.
+Crown ratings, resin volume and five and ten year growth rates are measurements were collected in 2008 and will be sampled in 2009 and 2010.
+These measurements will give a representation of tree vigor before and after the treatment.
+We predict that trees that have faster growth rates, fuller crowns and greater resin production will be associated with

-Stands that undergo treatments show symptoms of decline and may be less healthy and have higher insect totals than control trees pre-treatment.
-We will be able to evaluate tree and insect parameters pre- and post- treatment.
+Stands that will undergo treatments show symptoms of decline and may be less healthy and have higher insect totals than control trees pretreatment.
+We will be able to evaluate tree and insect parameters pre- and post-

-The non-native plant surveys are conducted seasonally.
+The non-native plant surveys will be conducted seasonally.
 Surveys began in summer 2008 and the next survey will occur in August 2009.
-This survey will be repeated post-treatment.
+This survey will be repeated post

-Plants are counted along continuous two-foot transect lines.
+Plants are counted along continuous two foot transect lines.
 Lines extend from the plot center to all subplots and additional lines extend 400 feet in the cardinal direction points from plot center.
 Plants are also counted on a circular walk between the subplots.
-This design attempts to account for invasive plants both within the plot and immediately outside the plot.
+This design attempts to account for invasive plants both within the plot as well as immediately outside the plot.

-Pre-treatment data has been collected since March 2008.
+Pretreatment data has been collected since March 2008.
 Treatments will occur between Nov.
 2009 and Feb.
-2010 and a minimum of one year of post-treatment data will be collected.
+2010 and a minimum of one year of post-treatment data will be cuneata (left) and L. japonica (right)